Toothpick Test for Baking

 3. Digital Thermometer.
 Some baked goods will give you an internal temperture to reach, then you can use a digital read thermometer, the same you would use for meats.

 4. Other Visual Cues.
-There are other visual cues as well such as looking at the edges of the cake pan to see if the cake or brownie is starting to seperate or if the center is still jiggling.
+There are other visual cues as well such as looking at the edges of the cake pan to see if the cake or brownies from scratch are starting to seperate or if the center is still jiggling.

 However, it’s important to note that these alternative tests may not be as accurate as the toothpick test.
 Also, factors like oven temperature, baking dish size, and altitude can affect the outcome of these alternative tests.